New York AG sues Trump and his children for misuse of charitable foundation

 New York Attorney General Barbara Underwood on Thursday filed a lawsuit against Donald Trump and his three oldest adult children, accusing the president and his family of misusing Trump’s charity, the Donald J. Trump Foundation, in a “pattern of illegal conduct.”
-According to the lawsuit—which asks for Trump to pay a $2.8 million fine, shut down the charity, and be banned from running another charity for 10 years—that illegal conduct included “improper and extensive political activity [and] repeated and willful self-dealing transactions.”
+According to the lawsuit—which asks Trump to pay a $2.8 million fine, shut down the charity, and be banned from running another charity for 10 years—that illegal conduct included “improper and extensive political activity [and] repeated and willful self-dealing transactions.”
 Underwood also claimed the Trumps, as members of the charity’s board, failed to “implement even elementary corporate formalities required by law.”

-A major part of Underwood’s lawsuit is an accusation that the president allowed his political campaign to control the distribution of $2.8 million that he had raised at a January 2016 fundraiser for veterans.
+A major part of Underwood’s lawsuit is an accusation that the president allowed his political campaign to control the distribution of $2.8 million he had raised at a January 2016 fundraiser for veterans.
 Trump held the fundraiser instead of participating in the final GOP presidential debate before the Iowa caucuses.

 Underwood included copies of internal Trump Organization emails showing that then-campaign manager Corey Lewandowski was trying to manage high-profile donations before voters went to the caucuses.